Horse colic: Prevention

 The incidence of colic can be reduced by restricted access to simple carbohydrates including sugars from feeds with excessive molasses, providing clean feed and drinking water, preventing the ingestion of dirt or sand by using an elevated feeding surface, a regular feeding schedule, regular deworming, regular dental care, a regular diet that does not change substantially in content or proportion and prevention of heatstroke.
 Horses that bolt their feed are at risk of colic, and several management techniques may be used to slow down the rate of feed consumption.

-Supplementing with previously mentioned form of pysllium fiber may reduce risk of sand colic if in a high-risk area.
+Supplementing with previously mentioned form of psyllium fiber may reduce risk of sand colic if in a high-risk area.
 Most supplement forms are given one week per month and available wherever equine feed is purchased.

 Turnout is thought to reduce the likelihood of colic, although this has not been proven.
 It is recommended that a horse receive ideally 18 hours of grazing time each day, as in the wild.
 However, many times this is difficult to manage with competition horses and those that are boarded, as well as for animals that are easy keepers with access to lush pasture and hence at risk of laminitis.
 Turnout on a dry lot with lower-quality fodder may have similar beneficial effects.